CPOM-Altimetry/cpom_software2/README.md

 All code in the cpom (v2) repository has to be refactored to pass the automated static code analysis and pytest tests.

+In some cases the code modules will be re-engineered to use better processes, and may not be backward compatible with the original cpom repository.

 ## Package and Dependency Management

 Now uses **poetry** for dependency management instead of **conda**